 - DO find out what you can about the show BEFORE the performance.
 It’s important for you to just listen and find out what they want you to know.
 The more you know before you begin, the more appropriately informed your response can be.

 - DO your best to remain positive about the work you’ve just seen.
-Egos are always very fragile immediately following a performance when everyone is sometimes still on an adrenaline/applause “high.”
 Your goal is to celebrate and explore the work.

 - DO be thorough, but don’t be long-winded.
 It’s very possible to do a complete response in 20-30 minutes.
 It’s fine to go longer if you perceive that everyone is really “with” you, or there’s a lively dialogue going on.
 But 10 minutes is probably not long enough and an hour is probably too long!

-- DO work from positive statements; ease into negative aspects carefully; it’s sometimes good to couch them as questions, rather than definitive judgments.
+- DO work from positive statements; ask questions, rather than make definitive judgments.

 - DON’T let the encouragement to emphasize what is positive be misconstrued into an instruction to remain superficial or patronizing in your comments.
-Be sure you are honest and thoughtful and thorough.
+Be honest and thoughtful and thorough.